Jean Camille Cipra

-Jean Camille Cipra (1893–1952) was a French landscape painter.
+Jean Camille Cipra (22 April 1893 – 1952) was a French landscape painter.

-He was born in Pilzen, Austria-Hungary.
+He was born in Plzeň, Bohemia, Austria-Hungary.
 He died in Paris in 1952.
 He emigrated to France and lived in Bourges.
 Cipra exhibited his works for many years at the Salon des Indépendants and at the Salon d'Automne.
 He is famous for his landscapes of the Loire Valley, Burgundy, Normandy and Brittany.

 His Paysage de Loire is in the Musée de la Loire, Cosne-sur-Loire.